 top of page

 Sweating palms.
 Shaking knees.
 Racing heart.
 Dana takes a deep breath as she puts her lip gloss back in her purse and exits the restroom, heading back to the table where she was having dinner with her husband at a nice restaurant.
-Her waiter had just used an uncommon catch phrase while telling them the specials, one she hadn’t heard in years, one that — he — used to say.
+Her waiter had just used an uncommon catchphrase while telling them the specials—one she hadn’t heard in years, one that he used to say.
 She had to escape to the restroom for a few moments to pull herself together.
 Dana’s former relationship was marked by abuse from her previous partner.
-And something about the way her waiter said those words just now brought back memories of the abuse.
+Something about the way her waiter said those words just now brought back memories of that abuse.

-They’re commonly called “triggers” — objects in the environment connected to hyperemotional events that cause a physiological response in the body.
-Let’s use Dana as an example.
-The object in Dana’s case was the catch phrase, the hyperemotional event was the abuse, and the physiological responses were her sweating palms, shaking knees, and racing heart.
+What Dana experienced is commonly referred to as a “trigger.”
+Triggers are objects or phrases in our environment that connect to hyperemotional events, causing a physiological response in our bodies.
+In Dana’s case, the catchphrase was the trigger, the hyperemotional event was the abuse, and the physiological responses included her sweating palms, shaking knees, and racing heart.

-In other words, our bodies react to cues in the environment that are linked to extremely distressing events in our past.
-Those reactions are manifested as physical symptoms.
-The most common physiological symptoms that we experience with triggers include:
+In simpler terms, our bodies react to cues linked to distressing events from our past.
+These reactions manifest as physical symptoms.
+The most common physiological symptoms we experience with triggers include:

 1. Sweating